Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

-Add your websites' logo or a headshot.
+Add your website’s logo or a headshot.

 Set your display name

 Since Pinterest is a search engine, keywords matter.
 Add a couple of keywords to describe what you do.
-Here are a few examples of good display names.

-- 4Add a keyword-rich bio
+Add a keyword-rich bio

-Write a one or two sentence description of what your business is about.
+Write a one or two-sentence description of what your business is about.
 The best bios focus on how you can help your ideal reader.

 As with everything Pinterest, use keywords in your bio.

-- 1Claim your domain name
+3. Claim your domain name

 Go to the Claim section in your account settings and add your domain name.